tensorflow/mlir-hlo/stablehlo/docs/vhlo.md

 This downgrade conversion will fail if ops or features that do not exist in the previous version of the opset are used.
-This means that forward compatibility are discovered on the producer, rather than at runtime.
+This means that forward compatibility is discovered on the producer, rather than at runtime.

 **Backward compatibility:** Backward compatibility is provided by upgrading VHLO ops to their latest version (if needed), then converting an op back to